MicrosoftDocs/mixed-reality/mixed-reality-docs/mrtk-getting-started.md

 ## Next Development Checkpoint

-If you're following the Unity development checkpoint journey we've laid out, your next task is to install the required tools.
+If you're following any of the development checkpoint journeys we've laid out (Unity, Unreal, or Native), your next task is to install the required tools.

 > [!div class="nextstepaction"]
 > [Install the tools](install-the-tools.md)

-If you're development environment is already ready to go, head over to the HoloLens 2 tutorial series and start building.
+If you're development environment is already ready to go, choose your engine from the tabs below and find your next step!

 > [!div class="nextstepaction"]
 > [HoloLens 2 tutorial series](mr-learning-base-01.md)